m00nlight/density-peak-cluster/README.md

 instruction of the offical [site](cran).

-Then, in the project directory, you can type R to start an R interpreter. type in the following command to load the program.
+Then, in the project directory, you can type R to start an R interpreter.
+Type in the following command to load the program.
 ```
 > source("./density-peak-cluster.r")
 ```

-In the *dataset-test* directory, there is some data sets to use.
+In the *dataset-test* directory, there are some data sets to use.
 You can just use the `run` function to experiment.
 For example the following command will use the `spirtal.txt` dataset.